I.T. Guru Blog

 Cybersecurity threats are evolving rapidly, and artificial intelligence is accelerating that change faster than many businesses realize.
 In late 2026, a coalition of leading technology and security organizations—including Amazon, Microsoft, Google, Apple, Cisco, CrowdStrike, Palo Alto Networks, and the Linux Foundation—announced Project Glasswing, a large‑scale initiative designed to protect the world’s most critical software from the next generation of cyber threats.

-Read MoreWhy Why You Should Work with a Veterinary‑Specific IT Company.
+Read MoreWhy You Should Work with a Veterinary‑Specific IT Company.

 Technology is no longer just a support function in a veterinary practice—it’s a core driver of efficiency, client experience, compliance, and growth.
 From practice management software and digital imaging to cybersecurity, remote access, and cloud‑based systems, the technology stack in a modern veterinary hospital is both complex and deeply intertwined with daily operations.